TimilsinaBimal/learning/README.md

 - [ ] [Online: Dive into Deep Learning](https://d2l.ai/)
 - [ ] [Naked Statistics: Stripping the Dread from the Data](https://www.pdfdrive.com/naked-statistics-stripping-the-dread-from-the-data-e177487997.html) `PDF`

+### Useful Libraries and Frameworks
+- [textdistance 4.2.2](https://pypi.org/project/textdistance/) - python library for comparing distance between two or more sequences by many algorithms.

 ### Learn to Perform Literature Review Using Research Papers
 - [ ] [Paper: Attention Is All You Need](https://arxiv.org/pdf/1706.03762.pdf) `PDF`
 - [X] [Paper: Neural Machine Translation by Jointly Learning to Align and Translate](https://arxiv.org/pdf/1409.0473) `PDF`